nathanwilk7/Website/documentation/Stores/Docker.md

 ## Connect Docker with Polypheny-DB
 The easiest approach to setup Docker with Polypheny-DB is by using the [docker-remote-api-tls](https://github.com/kekru/docker-remote-api-tls) container.
 This Container exposes the Docker Remote API.
-The API is secure and requires clients to authenticate using a TLS client certificat.
+The API is secure and requires clients to authenticate using a TLS client certificate.
 The required certificate is created by the container on start up.
+Besides deploying the container, no further manual action is required to setup the [docker-remote-api-tls](https://github.com/kekru/docker-remote-api-tls) container.

 Before deploying the connector container, make sure that there is a `certs` folder in the `POLYPHENY_HOME` directory (defaults to `~/.polypheny/`).
 {:.note title="Attention"}

 ### Using Docker Compose
 Polypheny-DB comes with a Docker compose file containing an example configuration of this container.
 The `docker-compose.yml` file can be found in the root directory of Polypheny-DB.

+If you downloaded the Polypheny-DB public release, you can simply create a file called `docker-compose.yml` anywhere on your system and copy the file content from below into it.
+{:.note title="Polypheny-DB public release"}

 ~~~yml
 # file: `docker-compose.yml`